diaspora/diaspora/README.md

 **PLEASE, DO NOT RUN IN PRODUCTION.
 IT IS FUN TO GET RUNNING, BUT EXPECT THINGS TO BE BROKEN**

-Also, we really want to continue to focus on features and improving the code base.
+We are continuing to build features and improve the code base.
 When we think it is ready for general use, we will post more detailed instructions.

 ## Notice